- Docker executor workflow

 Docker executor workflow

-The Docker executor uses a special Docker image based on Alpine Linux that contains the tools to run the prepare, pre-job, and post-job steps.
+The Docker executor uses a Docker image based on Alpine Linux that contains the tools to run the prepare, pre-job, and post-job steps.
 To view the definition of the special Docker image, see the GitLab Runner repository.

 The Docker executor divides the job into several steps: